SensehacK/dev-cheatsheet/ios/concurrency/dispatch_main.md

 Serial Queue but async execution if `async` is being used.
 Usually the prefered option.
 Usually needed for the system to switch threads eg. Network call -> Background thread
--> Jump/Transit to Main thread for UI updation tasks.
+-> Jump/Transit to Main thread for UI updating tasks.

 ### Warnings